Permutation Learning with Only N Parameters: From SoftSort to Self-Organizing Gaussians: Experimental Evaluation

 \section{Experimental Evaluation}

 In this section, we compare Gumbel-Sinkhorn, Kissing to Find a Match, and SoftSort with our newly introduced ShuffleSoftSort.
 The evaluation is conducted using 1024 randomly generated RGB colors.
-For consistency, we use the loss function from \cite{GradSort} for the first three methods, while ShuffleSoftSort employs its adapted version from eq.\ (\ref{eq:loss2}).
+For consistency, the loss function from \cite{GradSort} is employed for the first three methods, while ShuffleSoftSort uses its adapted version from Eq.~\ref{eq:loss2}.

+Training parameters were set as follows: regularization parameters $\lambda_s = 1$ and $\lambda_{\sigma} = 2$; a learning rate of 0.3; $\tau_{\text{start}} = 1$ and $\tau_{\text{end}} = 0.1$.
+The global iterations $R$ were set to 2500, and the inner SoftSort iterations $I$ to 3.
+While ShuffleSoftSort's inner SoftSort loop typically yields a valid permutation matrix, SoftSort iterations are extended in very rare cases where permutation matrix columns contain duplicates, ensuring a valid permutation is ultimately achieved.

+In grid-based sorting scenarios, ShuffleSoftSort's performance can be further enhanced.
+The shuffling process can be adapted to progressively reduce the range of possible positional changes during training.
+This ensures that towards the end of training, only closely located positions are swapped.
+Furthermore, it's beneficial to alternate the indexing of 2D positions between row-wise and column-wise.
+This strategy enables fine-grained positional adjustments in both horizontal and vertical directions.

 The table below compares these methods based on memory requirements for learnable parameters, runtime on an Apple M1 Max, and sorting quality, measured by Distance Preservation Quality (\(\DPQ_{16}\)).
 As demonstrated in [3], \(\DPQ_{16}\) is a perceptually driven metric that closely aligns with human visual judgment and strongly correlates with the mean similarity to neighboring elements.
 Figure \ref{fig:color_example} shows the images obtained with SoftSort and ShuffleSoftSort.